chauhankaranraj/EquivalentCourseFinder/README.md

 Of course, this problem could have been solved by having a better website, but that doesn't seem to have happened in >2 years.
 I have recently found other people would find this script helpful, so I'm open sourcing it.

+**Disclaimer** This was a purely personal "project" I put together over a weekend, two years ago.
+It is not certified or supported by any colleges in any way.
+I do not claim this to be 100% accurate.
+Please talk to your academic advisor before taking any courses.

 ## Installation

 1. Download `chromedriver` from their [downloads](https://chromedriver.chromium.org/downloads) page.